JCEnero/TsuperApp/README.md

 ## 👥 Team

-Built with ❤️ by the TSUPER team for QCU students and Quezon City commuters.
+Built with ❤️ by the 404 team for QCU students and Quezon City commuters.

 ---